b-fang/bebobot/README.md

 # commands:

-!beboLOL - gives the current ranked status of b3b0 in solo/duo
+!LOL - gives the current ranked status of b3b0 in solo/duo

-!beboTFT - gives the current ranked status of b3b0 in ranked TFT
+!TFT - gives the current ranked status of b3b0 in ranked TFT